hcts-hra/heidenc/content/bibliography.md

 A 1898 reprint is in Copenhagen University Library

-Availability: Stanford University。 Bayerische Statsbibliothek xxxxxxx.
+Availability: Stanford University; Copies can be requested from [Bayerische Statsbibliothek](https://opacplus.bsb-muenchen.de/search?id=646075605&db=100&View=default).

 ---